obicons/match-fix-for-plex/README.md

  | Season 1
  | Season 2
  | Season 3
-star wars: the clone wars:
+star wars: the clone wars
  | Season 1
 ```
 And Plex will correctly match your shows.
 Note that no abbreviations are hard-coded into this app.
 Just try running, and see if it matches!